-If gingivitis is left untreated, bacteria will spread to the tooth-supporting tissues and cause what is known as periodontitis, a severe form of gum disease.
+If gingivitis is left untreated, bacteria will spread to the tooth-supporting tissues and causes periodontitis, a severe form of gum disease.
 It affects the gums and bones that support your teeth.
-Once periodontitis occurs, it can cause tooth loss.
+Once periodontitis occurs, it can lead to tooth loss.

 - Dry mouth condition.